Contents: Diesel engines ↡ Petrol engines ↡

 4. Remove the profile sealing ring from the left sensor and install it on the tank.

-5. Connect couplings or connecting pipes.
+5. Connect the couplings or connecting pipes.

 9. Tighten the round nuts to 85Nm.

-11. Dock the left fuel gauge connector.
+11. Connect the left fuel level sensor connector.

-14. Tilt back the floor covering.
+14. Fold back the floor covering.

-Gasoline engines
+Petrol engines

-Note.
-Only the difference from the diesel engine is described here.
+Note: Only the difference from the diesel engine is described here.

-1. Disconnect the seat cushion clamps.
+1. Disconnect the seat cushion mounting clamps.

-3. Disconnect the right fuel gauge connector.
+3. Disconnect the right fuel level sensor connector.

 4. Disconnect the fuel supply hose from the fuel pump.

-5. Slightly remove the right fuel gauge.
+5. Pull out the right fuel level sensor slightly.

 Installation